Notice

 *Eggs (6 grams per egg-the whites contain the protein)

-*Milk (8 grams for 1 cup—choose skim to keep the calories down)
+*Milk (8 grams per 1 cup—choose skim to keep the calories down)

 *Greek yogurt (15 grams per 6-ounce)